Hypergeometric motives and the generalized Fermat equation: Rational rank hypergeometric motives

 corresponds to the elliptic curve with equation

 The point $P=(0,0)$ is a $2$-torsion point of $E_t$.
 Its invariants are

-The fact that at the point $\infty$ the monodromy matrix has order $4$ (instead of $2$) implies that we need to take a quadratic twist of the equation.
-To a putative solution $(\alpha,\beta,\gamma)$ of equation $Ax^p+By^p=Cz^2$ one attaches the elliptic curve
+Since the monodromy matrix at the point $\infty$ has order $4$ (instead of $2$), we need to take a quadratic twist of the equation.
+To a putative solution $(\alpha,\beta,\gamma)$ of equation $Ax^p+By^p+Cz^2=0$ one attaches the elliptic curve

 with invariants

 Primes dividing $A$ and $B$ are of multiplicative reduction, while primes dividing $C$ have inertial type that of a Principal series given by an order $4$ character.
 Special care needs to be taken at primes dividing $2$ and $3$.
 When $A=B=C=1$, the curve matches the one studied by Darmon and Merel in \cite{MR1468926}.